 The following is part two of a series of three posts featuring calving management practices and intervention strategies to help producers optimize newborn calf health and well-being.
-Read part one to learn about resuscitation techniques.
+Read part one to learn about resuscitation techniques and part three to learn about when and how to use electrolytes.

 Newborn calves are born with virtually no immunity of their own.
 Unlike other mammals, a cow’s placenta does not allow antibodies to pass from the mother to the calf during pregnancy, which means the calf must receive its initial immunity from the antibody-rich colostrum, or first milk, of the cow.
 This initial immunity is essential because it provides protective antibodies against many of the diseases that affect newborn calves, such as calf scours, navel abscesses, arthritis and pneumonia.
 If the calf is at risk of not having adequate colostrum, such as if it had a difficult birth, is a twin, is delivered via c-section, has a weak suckle reflex, or hasn’t sucked in the first few hours of life, supplementation is recommended.
 If a calf requires colostrum supplementation, here are a few things to consider.
 Continue reading →